xmao4-intel/SAM-6D/README-pip.md

 ```

 ## Notes
-- For GPU support, ensure your Python and pip environment matches your CUDA version.
 - If you encounter issues, check the `requirements.txt` for package versions.
 - For advanced usage (training, evaluation), see the main `README.md` and submodule READMEs.